panks/fabric/README.md

 Here I tried something new, though the blog is completely static and based on pre-baked files, I thought it would be cool to load the pages(not post) without reloading the entire blog in browser.
 It’s a small script but does the job, also it gives your hash url so you can actually pass the links to others if you want.

-To use it make the `list item` of your navigation bar item with id as ‘ajax’, navigation bar is defined in `octopress/.themes/fabric/source/_includes/custom/navigation.html` for instance:
+To use it make the `list item` of your navigation bar item with id as ‘**ajax**’, navigation bar is defined in `octopress/.themes/fabric/source/_includes/custom/navigation.html` for instance:

     <li id="ajax"><a href="{{ root_url }}/index.html">Home</a></li>
     <li id="ajax"><a href="{{ root_url }}/about/index.html">About</a></li>